 The program is divided into two instructional components.
 The first component, Professional Education, provides advanced level pedagogy, leadership, and content related to Kentucky Teacher Standards and applicable to all P-12 teachers working in the wide gamut of developmental levels and content areas.

 The second component, Specialization, directs the candidate into an individual program in content, pedagogy, and/or areas of professional growth concurrent with the goals of each candidate.

 An Action Research Project for Teacher Leaders focusing on a classroom, school, or district issue is the capstone for the completion of the program.
 During the first course in the program, TCHL 500 Foundations of Teacher Leadership, students will complete an assessment process that will be used in determining which TCHL core courses they must take (see Important Note below).

 Students must complete either a major or a minor in secondary education, and they typically complete a major or a minor in their respective certification disciplines.
 The following majors are permitted: art, biology, chemistry, history, music, and secondary education.
 This program permits minors in the following areas: agriculture, art, biology, business and marketing education, chemistry, earth and space science, English, family and consumer science, French, German, health, history, technology education, mathematics, physical education, physics, secondary education, and Spanish.
 The program may also be planned to include a certification endorsement for gifted education, English as a second language, environmental education, instructional computer technology, or other approved endorsements.
 This program requires 30-37 hours.
 Courses below in boldface are required.

-Important Note: While enrolled in TCHL 500, master's candidates will use several documents, including their KTIP assessments or in-kind examples, dispositions selfsurveys, referrals from school personnel, and their respective School Improvement Plan, to develop with certificate at the secondary level OR have a valid secondary program on file with the Office of Teacher Services.
-(Note: Conversion program must be completed prior to or simultaneously with the MAE.)
+Important Note: While enrolled in TCHL 500, master's candidates will use several documents, including their KTIP assessments or in-kind examples, dispositions self-surveys, referrals from school personnel, and their respective School Improvement Plan, to develop with their respective program advisors individualized programs of study of 30-31 hours related to Kentucky Teacher Standards and professional goals.
+Each student's program of study will include some or all of the TCHL courses, plus additional education-related or content courses.

-Applicants whose certificates have expired may be admitted, but they may enroll for only six hours before they must apply to the EPSB for re-issued certificates.
+Students are expected to enroll in TCHL 500 at the beginning of their program and in TCHL 560 toward the end, and in general, students should complete the professional education core (the TCHL courses except TCHL 560) as early as possible.
+Students should consult with their advisors regarding the optimal sequence of course work to meet their must apply to the EPSB for re-issued certificates.
 After completion of six hours, a student admitted with an expired certificate must submit a copy of the re-issued certificate before being allowed to register for any additional courses.